ISENBECK66/X-NetMed/README.md

 ### The importance of a praecox pneumonia infection's diagnosis:

 ####
-Pneumonia is an inflammation in your lungs caused by a bacterial, viral or fungal infection.
-It makes it difficult to breathe and can cause a fever and cough with yellow, green or bloody mucus.
+Pneumonia is an inflammation in your lungs caused by a bacterial, viral or fungal infection that makes difficult to breathe and can cause a fever and cough with yellow, green or bloody mucus.
 The flu, COVID-19 and pneumococcal disease are common causes of pneumonia.
 Treatment depends on the cause and severity of pneumonia.
-Not surprisingly many consider that chest radiology, which is a relatively inexpensive test, plays a fundamental and important role in the diagnosis of pneumonia, together with clinical assessment and sometimes appropriate microbiological testing.
-Its primary purpose is to diagnose or exclude pneumonia.
+Not surprisingly many consider that chest radiology, which is a relatively inexpensive test, plays a fundamental and important role in the diagnosis of pneumonia, together with clinical assessment and (sometimes) appropriate microbiological testing.
+The primary purpose of chest radiology is to diagnose or exclude pneumonia.

 ####
 ---
-### Neural Network and Deep Learning to build a binary classifier to elaborate x-ray images:
+### Neural Network and Deep Learning - a binary classification for chest x-ray images:
 ####
-The target of this project is to create a service that automatically verify the presence of a pneumonia infection, using Deep Learning tools on the x-ray images of patient's chest.
+The target of this project is to use Deep Learning to create a service that automatically verify the presence of a pneumonia infection, processing the x-ray images of patients's chest.
-On the base layer of a pretrained model I built a new top layer, that it is been trained to our scopes through a Neural Network.
+On the base layer of a pretrained image classification model I built a new top layer, that has been trained to serve our scopes through a Neural Network.
-The choosen pre-trained model it has been *ResNet50* from the *keras* package.
+The choosen pre-trained model is *ResNet50* from the *keras* package.
-The initial weights for the preprocess of the images come from *imagenet*.
+The initial weights in the preprocess model are coming from *imagenet*.

 ####
 ---
 ### Dataset:
 ####
-The *dataset* used for training of the model come from *Keggle* and contains ~ 6000 x-ray images, splitted in *NORMAL* and *PNEUMONIA* classes.
+The *dataset* used for the training of the model come from *Keggle* and contains ~ 6000 x-ray images, splitted in *NORMAL* and *PNEUMONIA* classes.
 Here you can find all the information about the dataset :
 [https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia]
 ####